kddubey/cappr/README.md

 Note that a few small transformers and tokenizers will be downloaded to your computer.

-Sometimes I get paranoid about bigger code changes.
+Sometimes I get worried about bigger code changes.
 So consider additionally testing statistical performance by running an appropriate demo in [`demos`](https://github.com/kddubey/cappr/tree/main/demos).